Mahabat Khan

-Mahabat Khan (مهابت خان) (full title Mahabat Khan Khan-e-Khanan Sipah-Salar Zamana Beg Kabuli), born Zamana Beg (died 1634), was a prominent Mughal general and statesman, perhaps best known for his coup against the Mughal Emperor Jahangir in 1626.
-He also served Subahdar of Malwa Subah from 1611 to 1623 and Bengal Subah during 1625–1626.
+Mahabat Khan (مهابت خان) (full title Mahabat Khan Khan-e-Khanan Sipah-Salar Zamana Beg Kabuli), born Zamana Beg (died October 1634), was a prominent Mughal general and statesman, perhaps best known for his coup against the Mughal Emperor Jahangir in 1626.
+He also served as the Subahdar of Malwa Subah from 1611 to 1623 and Bengal Subah during 1625–1626.
 He earned the title Khan-i-Khanan from emperor Shah Jahan.
+He was a disciple of Mujadid Alif Sani Sheikh Ahmad Sirhindi, and led a revolt against Mughal Emperor Jahangir due to his imprisonment of the Mujadid Alif Sani.

 Early life

-Born Zamana Beg, Khan's father was Ghiwar Beg Kabuli who came from Shiraz to Kabul and subsequently to India.
+Born Zamana Beg, Khan's father was Ghiwar Beg Kabuli who came to India from Kabul.
+He was of Persian origin.

 Career in the Mughal Army

 Upon entering the Mughal service, Zamana Beg enjoyed a rapid ascent through the ranks of the Mughal army.
 He began his military career in the personal forces of Crown Prince Salim (who later went on to become Emperor Jahangir).
 Having endeared himself to the crown prince, he was soon made an officer in charge of 500 men.
 Prince Salim sent him to Malik Ambar to remove the campaign of Prince Daniyal in the Deccan.
 He also led Salim’s army during the Rajputana campaign in Mewar.
 Mahabat Khan was gifted a concubine from Mewar; she died in childbirth.

 Upon Jahangir's rise to the throne in 1605, he was granted the honorific title Mahabat Khan, and was promoted to the rank of commander of 1,500 men, and bakhshi (treasurer) of the emperor's private privy purse.

+As part of a concerted campaign to destroy the Roshani movement around 1619 or 1620, Mahabat Khan, under the Emperor Jahangir, massacred 300 Daulatzai Orakzai in the Tirah.

 Mahabat Khan rose to prominence in 1623, when he was made commander of the Mughal forces sent to defeat the unsuccessful rebellion of Prince Khurram (who later went on to become Emperor Shah Jahan) in the Deccan.
-For his loyal service, he was recognised as a 'pillar of the state', and was ultimately promoted to chief commander of the Mughal army, with a personal force of 7,000 men.
+He also performs many 'dirty works' for empetor Jahangir For his loyal service, he was recognised as a 'pillar of the state'. and was ultimately promoted to chief commander of the Mughal army, with a personal force of 7,000 men.